On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Plain Language Summary

 \section{Plain Language Summary}

 Mid-latitude slopes on Mars display young surface features known as gullies, which resemble small terrestrial alluvial fans.
-Owing to this similarity, they were long considered evidence for geologically recent liquid water activity, within the last few million years.
+Owing to this similarity, they were considered evidence for recent liquid water activity, within the last few million years.
 Several formation models invoke the melting of surface or subsurface water ice.
-However, these models often neglect three key processes: (1) sublimation consumes latent heat, significantly cooling the ice; (2) water ice is unstable under conditions where melting could occur, since it sublimates first; and (3) gullies typically occur on pole-facing slopes, which remain too cold to reach melting temperatures.
-Using new numerical models that account for these effects, we reinvestigatewhether ice could have melted recently on Mars.
-Our results show that surface ice cannot melt due to sublimation cooling, and subsurface ice lies too deep to be sufficiently warmed.
-The most favorable scenario would involve ice being brought close to the surface as seasonal CO$_2$ frost sublimation destabilizes the overlying soil, exposing or thinning the cover above buried ice.
-Although this could cause transient heating, melting occurs only under unrealistic assumptions.
-We conclude that liquid water has not formed on Mars within the past four million years.
+However, these models often neglect three key processes: (1) sublimation consumes latent heat, significantly cooling the ice; (2) water ice is unstable under conditions where melting could occur, since it sublimates first; and (3) gullies typically occur on pole-facing slopes, which are generally too cold to reach melting temperatures.
+Using new numerical models that account for these effects, we reinvestigate whether ice could have melted recently on Mars.
+Our results show that fresh snow or opaque ice at the surface cannot melt due to sublimation cooling, and subsurface ice lies too deep to be sufficiently warmed.
+The most favorable scenario involves ice approaching the surface as seasonal CO$_2$ frost sublimation erodes the overlying soil.
+Although this could cause transient heating, melting only occurs under unrealistic assumptions.
+Slightly dusty ice exposed at the surface could melt at depth, yet the frequency and conditions of its occurrence in Mars' recent past are unknown.